-The Capital Gain Incentive Fee payable as calculated under the Investment Advisory Agreement (as described above) for the three and nine months ended June 30, 2016 and 2015 was \$0.
+The Capital Gain Incentive Fee payable as calculated under the Investment Advisory Agreement (as described above) for each of the three months ended December 31, 2016 and 2015 was \$0.
 However, in accordance with GAAP, we are required to include the aggregate unrealized capital appreciation on investments in the calculation and accrue a capital gain incentive fee on a quarterly basis as if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Advisory Agreement.
 If the Capital Gain Incentive Fee Base, adjusted as required by GAAP to include unrealized appreciation, is positive at the end of a period, then GAAP requires the Company to accrue a capital gain incentive fee equal to 20% of such amount, less the aggregate amount of the actual Capital Gain Incentive Fees paid and capital gain incentive fees accrued under GAAP in all prior periods.
 If such amount is negative, then there is no accrual for such period.
 The resulting accrual under GAAP in a given period may result in additional expense if such cumulative amount is greater than in the prior period or a reversal of previously recorded expense if such cumulative amount is less than in the prior period.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-From inception through June 30, 2016, the Company has not made any Capital Gain Incentive Fee payments.
-For the three and nine months ended June 30, 2016 the Company accrued a capital gain incentive fee under GAAP of \$561 and \$1,385.
-For the three and nine months ended June 30, 2015, the Company accrued a capital gain incentive fee under GAAP of \$732 and \$1,909, respectively.
+From inception through December 31, 2016, the Company has not made any Capital Gain Incentive fee under GAAP of \$480 and \$1,364, respectively, and are included in incentive fee in the consolidated statements of operations.
+As of December 31, 2016 and September 30, 2016, included in management and incentive fees payable on the consolidated statements of financial condition were \$4.577 and \$4,077, respectively, for accruals for capital gain incentive fees under GAAP.

-The sum of the Income Incentive Fee and Capital Gain Incentive Fee is the Incentive Fee.
+The sum of the Income Incentive Fee and the Capital Gain Incentive Fee is the Incentive Fee.

 Administration Agreement: Under the Administration Agreement, the Administrator furnishes the Company with office facilities and equipment, provides the Company with clerical, bookkeeping and record keeping services at such facilities and provides the Company with other administrative services as the Administrator, subject to review by the Board, determines necessary to conduct the Company s day-to-day operations.
 GBDC reimburses the Administrator the allocable portion of overhead and other expenses incurred by it in performing its obligations under the Administration Agreement, including rent, fees and expenses associated with performing compliance functions and GBDC s allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
 The Board reviews such expenses to determine that these expenses are reasonable and comparable to administrative services charged by unaffiliated third party asset managers.
-Under the Administration Agreement, the Administrator also provides, on the Company s behalf, managerial assistance to those portfolio companies to which the Company is required to provide such assistance and will be paid an additional amount based on the cost of the services provided, which amount shall not exceed the amount the Company receives from such portfolio companies.
+Under the Administration Agreement, the Administrator also provides, on the Company s behalf, managerial assistance to those portfolio companies to which the

-Notes to Unaudited Consolidated Financial Statements (In thousands, except shares and per share data)
+Golub Capital BDC, Inc. and Subsidiaries Notes to Consolidated Financial Statements (In thousands, exterpt share